Topological decoding of grid cell activity via path lifting to covering spaces: Results

 \subsection{Path reconstructions recovers one-dimensional environment from grid cell activity}

 We applied the method to experimental data, asking whether one-dimensional trajectories can be reconstructed from real grid cell recordings.
 We analyzed a publicly available dataset of grid cell activity in mice navigating a 320 cm virtual build-up track \cite{wen2024one}.
 Here, whenever the mouse reached the end of a track, the mouse was teleported to the start without visual discontinuity (Fig.~\ref{fig:Wen-comp}A).
+We analyzed 441 such runs on the linear track.
 The co-modular grid cells were identified via clustering on spectrograms (see \cite{wen2024one} for details).
+The dataset provides firing rates that were preprocessed by the original authors as follows: spikes were binned into 2-cm spatial bins along the track, divided by the time occupancy per bin, and smoothed with a 2-bin Gaussian kernel.
+Each continuous run on the 320 cm track thus produced grid cell firing rates over 160 spatial bins.

 From 44 identified grid cells, the persistence diagrams confirmed a toroidal organization of population activity (Fig.~\ref{fig:Wen-comp}B).
-While toroidal coordinates were computed using the entire experiment, path reconstructions were performed separately on each continuous run of the track, yielding 617 total runs.

-For each run, the toroidal coordinates $(\theta_x, \theta_y)$ cross the edges of the grid cell torus (Fig.~\ref{fig:Wen-comp}D,E), indicating that the path reconstruction will involve nontrivial liftings.
-The reconstructed paths recovered the one-dimensional structure of the environment (see Fig.~\ref{fig:Wen-comp}F and SI Fig. 9).
-Across all 617 runs, the median reconstruction error was 3.6\% (Fig.~\ref{fig:Wen-comp}G).
-This analysis demonstrate that one-dimensional spatial structure can be reliably decoded from experimental grid cell activity.
+While toroidal coordinates were computed from the 44 grid cells over the full duration of the experiment, path reconstructions were performed separately on each of the 441 continuous runs of the track.
+For each run, the toroidal coordinates $(\theta_x, \theta_y)$ cross the edges of the grid cell torus (Fig.~\ref{fig:Wen-comp}C,D), indicating that the path reconstruction will involve nontrivial liftings.
+The reconstructed paths recovered the one-dimensional structure of the environment (see Fig.~\ref{fig:Wen-comp}E).
+The one-dimensional nature of a reconstructed path was quantified by the variance explained by the first principal component, which we call ``linearity score."
+Across all 441 runs, the median linearity score was 98.8\% (Fig.~\ref{fig:Wen-comp}F).
+For comparison, the median linearity score of 59 local paths from a simulated trajectory in the 0-hole world (see SI Fig. 20E for examples) was 79.2\%.
+This analysis demonstrates that one-dimensional spatial structure can be reliably decoded from experimental grid cell activity.